In the foregoing instances in which it has been impossible to obtain

 will be necessary to photograph the ridge detail.
 Accordingly, there

-are outlined below several methods of photographing the ridges which
+below several methods of photographing the ridges which

 have been used with success.